-Most of us have been working from home and spending weekends inside to curb the spread of Covid-19 coronavirus, but that doesn’t mean our minds have to be any less stimulated.
-It’s the perfect time to learn Japanese, start an online course or even pick up a new, relaxing hobby like colouring or painting to take your mind off the current craziness.
+Most of us have been working from home and spending weekends inside to curb the spread of Covid-19, but that doesn’t mean our minds have to be any less stimulated.
+It’s the perfect time to learn Japanese, start an online course or even pick up a new, relaxing hobby like colouring to take your mind off the current craziness.

 Not sure where to start?
 Get some inspiration from Nihonga artist Mori Yuzan, who was unknown during his lifetime in the Meiji era (1868-1912), but has since received well-deserved recognition thanks to his impeccable designs, which are preserved in the Internet Archive.
 His three volume series ‘Hamonshu’, subtitled ‘Wave Design’, is filled with intricate nature-inspired illustrations.
 These black-ink drawings were used as a reference by artists inscribing swords, lacquerware and other decorative objects in Japan.
 You can now download the entire collection for free; they are available in various formats including PDF, ePub and Kindle.